nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Example:

+- `aggGrade median`<br>
-- `aggGrade median` Shows the median of the overall grade of the current filtered list.
+  Shows the median of the overall grade of the current filtered list.
-- `aggGrade median n/Midterm` Shows the median for midterm tests of the current filtered list.
+- `aggGrade median n/Midterm`<br>
+  Shows the median for midterm tests of the current filtered list.

 Expected output for `aggGrade median`: